Help Center

 • GET /api/v1/events list events you can manage

-• POST /api/v1/events create an event (or upsert by external_source + external_uid)
+• POST /api/v1/events create an event, or upsert by external identity

 • GET /api/v1/events/<event_id> fetch one event with instances